bhk/build/example/example-script.md

     $ make Program[hello.c]

-It appears that nothing happened.
-That is because `Program[hello.c]` is equivalent to `Program[Compile[hello.c]]`, and we have already built that, so there is nothing to do.
+This builds the program, but `hello.o` was not rebuilt.
+This is because we have already built `Compile[hello.c]`.
 Doing nothing, whenever possible, is what a build system is all about.

-To make things more clear, we can re-issue this command after invoking `make clean`, a target defined by Minion that removes all generated artifacts.
+We can demonstrate that everything will get re-built, if necessary, by re-issuing this command after invoking `make clean`.
+The `clean` target is defined by Minion, and it removes all generated artifacts.
-(By the way, where *are* these generated artifacts?
-By default, they go somewhere under a directory named ".out", but we ordinarily don't care where they reside, since we identify them by their instance names.)

     $ make clean
     $ make Program[hello.c]